 A comprehensive assessment of community improvement needs was undertaken as part of the CIP Background Study (and presented in the Background Report and Implementation Framework documents).
-Based on the information contained in these documents, Richmond Hill's community improvement needs include:
+This analysis was reassessed in 2022 and based on the information contained in these documents, Richmond Hill's community improvement needs include:

-- The need to meet employment targets, achieve a live-work balance and reduce labour force outflow, given limited employment land supply and challenges associated with employment intensification; - The need to support growth in employment and the office sectors, which is slower in Richmond Hill than in neighboring municipalities; and - The need for private and public realm improvements, as well as the need to achieve a live-work balance, in the Downtown to support revitalization and investment.
+- The need to meet employment targets, achieve a live-work balance and reduce labour force outflow, given limited employment land supply and challenges associated with employment intensification; - The need to support growth in employment and the office sectors, in order to remain competitive with neighbouring municipalities; and - The need for private and public realm improvements, as well as the need to achieve a live-work balance, in the Village to support revitalization and investment.

-Richmond Hill has a limited supply of non-residential lands and the Town's business parks (employment lands) are at approximately 82% build out.
+Richmond Hill has a limited supply of non-residential lands and the City's business parks (employment lands) are at approximately 88% build out (Richmond Hill's Vacant Employment Land Inventory, 2022).
 Newkirk Business Park, as the oldest of Richmond Hill's business parks, is mature and fully built out.
-While the park accommodates a generally stable employment base, there remain few opportunities for expansion of existing buildings and structures.
+While the park accommodates a generally stable employment base, there remain a few opportunities for expansion of existing buildings and structures.
 This may affect the ability for existing businesses to continue to grow and/or to support the adaptive reuse of existing structures for office use(s).
 Beaver Creek Business Park has the highest rate of build out (at 96%) of the Highway 404 employment lands and, generally, accommodates smaller parcel fabric when compared to the Headford and Barker Business Parks.
 This will continue to impact the nature of development, and re-development opportunities within the park, as well as the types of employment uses that this business park may attract in the future.

-On that basis, urban office development in the Town's older business parks
+On that basis, urban office development in the City's older business parks (Newkirk and Beaver Creek) and along the designated Centres and Corridors will be important to the City's live-work balance and meeting of employment targets.
+While opportunities exist along the designated

-(Newkirk and Beaver Creek) and along the designated Centres and Corridors will be important to the Town's live-work balance and meeting of employment targets.
-While opportunities exist along the designated Centres and Corridors along Yonge Street to develop office, the higher land values in this area, as well as the development market's recognition of the value of this area for high-density residential and/or mixed-use development, and fragmented parcel fabric all present challenges for office development to be realized.
+Centres and Corridors along Yonge Street to develop office, the higher land values in this area, as well as the development market's recognition of the value of this area for high-density residential and/or mixed-use development, and fragmented parcel fabric all present challenges for office development to be realized.